 The Centre, within the celebrated university city of Kaunas, will focus particularly on environmental themes and ecosystems, demonstrating sustainability and future energy technologies in the design of its own building.

 The designs were exhibited in Kaunas and online in a digital gallery.
-Science Island is scheduled to open in 2021.
+Construction on Science Island began in September 2020, with opening scheduled for 2021.

 The Prime Minister of Lithuania, Algirdas Butkevičius, said: